configcat/docs/website/docs/faq.md

 ### I am not getting the Zombie Feature Flag email report.
 What am I doing wrong?

-You can change the frequency, criteria and scope of the Zombie Feature Flag report from the dashboard.
+You can change the frequency, criteria and scope of the Zombie Feature Flag report on the Dashboard.

 **Note:** Please be aware that feature flags are only treated as zombie flags if they haven't been modified (with save & publish) in the past given timeframe.
 It currently doesn't have any connection with your real usage in your code.